Mohamad-Jamal-J/API-Land/README.md

 # API Land 🌍 (Python Django - Application)

-This web application offers a variety of features designed to cater to different interests and needs.
+This web application offers a variety of features designed to meet to different interests and needs.

 ## Features